Jennifer Douglas

-Jennifer Colleen Douglas (born 1964 in Saginaw, Michigan) is an American writer/producer and activist.
+Jennifer Colleen Douglas (born 1964) is an American writer/producer and activist.
 She has worked in film, video, television, radio, print and Internet projects.
 She is the writer and co-producer of the 2012 documentary film, Save KLSD: Media Consolidation & Local Radio.

 Biography

 Douglas graduated from Douglas MacArthur High School in Saginaw Township, Michigan, and graduated with a degree in English Language and Literature from the University of Michigan and pursued graduate coursework in public health at Hunter College in New York City.
 She and her engineer/CEO husband Joe Vettel and their daughter Genevieve and son Joel live in San Diego.
 Previously she lived in New York City and Washington, D.C.

 Selected media work

 In Washington, D.C., Douglas was a staff news writer/field producer at WTTG-TV, and a freelance writer at CNN and WUSA-TV (CBS).
 She is the co-editor of Cooking with the Stars: Healthy, Delicious Recipes from Celebrities' Own Kitchens, with Michael Jacobson, PhD, founder and executive director of the Center for Science in the Public Interest.
 She wrote for The Low-Cholesterol Gourmet television series on the Discovery Channel hosted by Lynn Fischer, and researched Fischer's book, The Better Sex Diet.
 She was marketing director for the Snow Globe Christmas DVD, directed by Ron Ranson, and appears in the "Behind the Scenes" feature on the DVD.
 She and Ranson also produced an Iraq Memorial video for documentary director Robert Greenwald's Brave New Foundation.

 Douglas wrote and co-produced with Jon Monday the 2012 documentary, Save KLSD: Media Consolidation and Local Radio, narrated by Jon Elliott and Bree Walker, and featuring Ed Schultz, Thom Hartmann, Amy Goodman, Van Jones, Richard Wolffe, Jonathan Adelstein, Robert Reich, Eric Klinenberg, David Shuster, Stacy Taylor and many others.
 The film had its broadcast premiere on Link TV in September 2012.